Tilea Campaign, Part 45

 “Ah, now there’s a thing.
 None have been found, your holiness.”

-It seemed to Bernado that the maestro was speaking as if presenting clues to a riddle – one which he had already solved.
+Bernado suspected the maestro was presenting clues to a riddle – one which he himself had already solved.
 It was an attitude which seemed entirely inappropriate considering the power contained in said grenadoes.
-Were they close enough, perhaps even within a mile or two, then their detonation could bring death upon the entir army.
+Were they close enough, perhaps even within a mile or two, then their detonation could bring death upon the entire army.

 “I suppose,” said da Leoni, “the absence of grenadoes would explain why the engine was driven the way it was – carelessly, recklessly, directly towards, indeed plunging straight into, our men.”

-“Then there must be a baggage trayne lagging behind the army, carrying the grenadoes? suggested Bernado.
+“Then there must be a baggage trayne somewhere, carrying the grenadoes? suggested Bernado.

 “One might suppose so, your holiness,” agreed da Leoni.
 “Yet were that the case, then the engine itself would surely be with said trayne?
 Why place it here, deployed with the army, as if it were a combatant?”